Guillemdb/FractalAI/README.md

 - **Neural nets**: It is possible to use our theory to make Deep Learning more efficient, but this code release does not focus on models.
                     For now, it should be pretty clear that using FAI instead of MCTS is worth trying.

-- **Evolutionary strategies**: The principles of the theory, also allow to design evolutionary strategies for training DNN, using something conceptually similar to what [Uber](https://eng.uber.com/deep-neuroevolution/) did.
+- **Evolutionary strategies**: The principles of the theory also allow to design evolutionary strategies for training DNN, using something conceptually similar to what [Uber](https://eng.uber.com/deep-neuroevolution/) did.
   This is the way to go in case you want to solve Starcraft quickly without understanding the theory.
   Using this method, guarantees that you will end up with something you cannot control.
   If you try this in a properly scaled implementation without *perfect understanding*, a long term disaster is guaranteed.

-- **Economics**: Our theory allow us to quantify and model the *personality* and *irrationality* of an agent, and it has non-equilibrium risk-control mechanisms, I bet someone will thing of an interesting application.
+- **Economics**: Our theory allow us to quantify and model the *personality* and *irrationality* of an agent, and it has non-equilibrium risk-control mechanisms, I bet someone will think of an interesting application.

 - **Looks like Alien Math**: It is so weird that it almost qualifies as *"alien math"*.
 If you only knew this algorithm, you could pretty much arrive at the same conclusions as our current scientific knowledge arrives.